 - A guest or visitor welcomed or allowed to be on the property

-- Any person not on the property that is attacked by the dog.
+- Any person not on the property that the dog attacks

-An insurance adjuster may want to contact you after the dog bite accident.
+An insurance adjuster may contact you after the dog bite accident.
 You are not required to talk to the insurance company or provide any information until all parties have investigated the accident.

 Before you talk to the insurance company, make sure you: